petersiemen/ya-yolo/README.md

 Yet Another YOLOv3 Implementation in PyTorch

 There might already be too many implementations of [YOLOv3: An Incremental Improvement](https://arxiv.org/abs/1804.02767) on github but unfortunately none of them has it all.
-Either they are incomplete, buggy or it remains just a big hassle to re-train them on custom datasets and finally to convert them to coreml.
+Either they are incomplete, buggy, not out of the box convertible to coreml or even onnx, or it remains just a big hassle to re-train them on custom datasets.

 This goal of this implementation is:
 * to provide an accurate implementation of the original YOLOv3 paper in PyTorch
 * to make it easy to plug in custom datasets and re-train with adjustable loss functions
 * to provide code to train and test these custom models
-* to keep the PyTorch model convertible via [onnx](https://onnx.ai/) to [coreml](https://developer.apple.com/documentation/coreml)
+* to keep the PyTorch model convertible to [coreml](https://developer.apple.com/documentation/coreml) via [onnx](https://onnx.ai/)

 ### How to develop ya-yolo